dgkim5360/dgkim5360.github.io/_posts/2017-09-28-the-first-step-of-python-virtualenvwrapper-for-ubuntu.md

 ---
 layout: post
-title: The first step of Python Virtualenvwrapper for Ubuntu
+title: The First Step of Python Virtualenvwrapper for Ubuntu
 date: 2017-09-28 21:20:00 +0900
 categories:
   - Python